flutter/plugins/packages/firebase_firestore/README.md

-# Firestore Plugin for Flutter
+# Cloud Firestore Plugin for Flutter

-A Flutter plugin to use the [Firestore API](https://firebase.google.com/docs/firestore/).
+A Flutter plugin to use the [Cloud Firestore API](https://firebase.google.com/docs/firestore/).

 For Flutter plugins for other Firebase products, see [FlutterFire.md](https://github.com/flutter/plugins/blob/master/FlutterFire.md).